 Paris Plages ("Paris Beaches") transforms parts of Paris into fun-filled beaches each summer.

-You'll find lounge chairs, umbrellas, sand, grass, and palm trees along the new Parc Rives de Seine on both sides of the river, sports activities and more sand in the square in front of City Hall (Hotel de Ville), and huge Paris Plages swimming pools (open 11am-9pm from July 17 thru mid-Sept) as well as canoeing, other water sports, and even a zipline along the Quai de Loire along the La Villette Canal Basin in the 19th arrondissement.
+You'll find Paris Plages at several main locations: Both the Left and Right Banks of the Parc Rives de Seine where deck chairs, umbrellas, sand, grass, and palm trees line both sides of the river, the Esplanade in front of City Hall, and La Villette Canal Basin in the 19th arrondissement where you can float in the huge Paris Plages swimming pools as well as enjoy canoeing, other water sports, and even a zipline along the Quai de Loire.

 August is also the perfect month to experience the city by water on a Seine River cruise.
 So many choices!